johnymontana/baml-dgraph-patient-graph-example/README.md

 ## Querying Data

 After import, you can query the graph using DGraph's DQL syntax.
-Here are some practical examples:
+Here are some practical examples focused on medical analysis and patient allergies:

 ### Basic Patient Information Query